adamforbes92/speedPulser/README.md

 # SpeedPulser
 Designed to take digital pulses from a speed sensor within the gearbox and translate this into a PWM signal which drives an OEM speedometer.
-It’s perfect for situations where a physical speedometer cable cannot be installed or those wishing for a clearer installation.
+It’s perfect for situations where a physical speedometer cable cannot be installed or those wishing for a cleaner installation.
 It is budget-friendly and therefore requires some final user setup and calibration.

 The SpeedPulser also accepts speed signals from Can2Cluster – which can get speed from the ECU, DSG or GPS inputs.

-The device takes the signals and converts them into signals to suit analog clusters – like the MK1 & MK2.
+The device takes the signals and converts them into signals to suit analog clusters – like the MK1 & MK2 Golf.
 It is fully opensource and the source code can be downloaded and adjusted to suit other brands if required.
 Please get in touch if you need help!

 ### More Detailed Instructions
 The last file on GitHub is the 'Installation Guide' and provides more detail.